Brent McGinty, CEO

 policy, history will show that no other policy makers did more for mental

-health in this country than Senators Roy Blunt and Debbie Stabenow,”
+health in this country than Senators Roy Blunt and Debbie Stabenow,” said

 Brent McGinty, President and CEO of the Missouri Behavioral Health Council.